asperkraken/ZooEscape/README.md

 # Zoo Escape
 Zoo Escape is a Panther City Game Guild community project that is open for all to view and learn from.
 This game, built using Godot, is inspired by the classic game Chip's Challenge.

+# Contributing
+### Thank you so much for your interest in contributing to Zoo Escape!
+<p>We are very excited to have you join the project!</p>
+<p>If you are interested in contributing to this project, you will first need to be a member of the community.
+Join our <a href="https://discord.gg/vXqTzSr5tR" title="Discord invitation">Discord server</a>.
+Once you're verified there, you can be added to the organization here.</p>
+<p>Once you're part of this organization, please check the <a href="https://github.com/orgs/Panther-City-Game-Guild/projects/5" title="Zoo Escape project">Zoo Escape project</a> associated with this repository.
+If you find an open issue suitable for your talents, you're welcome to fork the repository and make pull requests to submit your proposed changes.</p>
+<p>We firmly believe that communication is key to any successful project, so please communicate with us in our Discord server regarding anything in this project that you want to add, change, or remove. </p>

 # Contributors
 <p>